openaq/battuta/README.md

 ### Overview

-batutta checks a [metadata file](http://discomap.eea.europa.eu/map/fme/metadata/PanEuropean_metadata.csv) provided by the European Environmental Agency nightly and updates `./eea-staiton.json` when new stations are found in that metadata file.
+batutta checks the [metadata file](http://discomap.eea.europa.eu/map/fme/metadata/PanEuropean_metadata.csv) provided by the European Environmental Agency nightly and updates `./eea-staiton.json` when new stations are found in that metadata file.

 batutta uses Mapzen's [pelias](https://github.com/pelias/pelias) for the reverse geocoding.